durgadas311/Brisco/TheStory.md

 ## The Story Of The Grips

-While re-watching "The Advetures of Brisco County Jr" for the emteenth time, I though about trying to reproduce the famous Briso County peacemaker.
+While re-watching "The Adventures of Brisco County Jr" for the emteenth time, I though about trying to reproduce the famous Brisco County peacemaker.
 I ran across
 [this old post](https://www.therpf.com/forums/threads/brisco-county-jr-peacemaker.76110/)
 on Replica Props Forum (RPF) but could not access any attachments (probably due to the age).